| Clinical Programs: Environmental Law Clinic

 - Review of Oil and Gas Industry and the COGCC’s Compliance with Colorado’s Setback Rules.

 Since 1984, the Environmental Law Clinic at the University of Denver Sturm College of Law has provided real world experience for students interested in both developing practical legal skills and exploring the practice of environmental law.
-Under the supervision of Professor Michael Harris, Director of the Environmental Law Clinic, Professor Kevin Lynch, and Kelly Davis, Environmental Law Clinic Fellow, students represent environmental advocacy organizations before courts and administrative agencies in a broad range of environmental matters.
+Under the supervision of Professor Kevin Lynch, Director of the Environmental Law Clinic, Professor Brad Bartlett, and Timothy Estep, Environmental Law Clinic Fellow, students represent environmental advocacy organizations before courts and administrative agencies in a broad range of environmental matters.

 The Environmental Law Clinic offers students three practice areas to work in: The Colorado Urban Project (CUP), The Federal Wildlife Project (FWP), and the Animal Rights Project (ARP).
 CUP work seeks to address the emerging public health issues along Colorado’s urban Front Range.
 Students working on CUP matters will utilize both federal and state laws to tackle these urban environmental issues, including the Federal Clean Water Act, Federal Clean Air Act, local land use planning and environmental justice policies.
 More information on CUP can be found in this article published by the Sturm College of Law Alumni Office: Can The Law Protect Our Environmental Future?